annahung31/EMOPIA/README.md

 ## How to use EMOPIA by MusPy
-[MusPy](https://salu133445.github.io/muspy/index.html) is an open source Python library for symbolic music generation.
+#[MusPy](https://salu133445.github.io/muspy/index.html) is an open source Python library for symbolic music generation.
 It provides essential tools for developing a music generation system, including dataset management, data I/O, data preprocessing and model evaluation.
-Let's get started!
+#Let's get started!
-1. New a folder to save the dataset, for example `data/`, the zip files will be saved indside of it.
+#1.
+New a folder to save the dataset, for example `data/`, the zip files will be saved indside of it.
+Coming soon!

 # Emotion Classification